mesosphere/dcos-docs-site/pages/1.11/release-notes/index.md

 <table class="table" bgcolor="#FAFAFA"> <tr> <td style="border-left: thin solid; border-top: thin solid; border-bottom: thin solid;border-right: thin solid;">

-<h3>This release candidate is for testing only and not to be used in production.
-It will only support new installations.</h3>
+<h3>This release candidate is for testing only and not to be used in production. </h3>

-<h3>DC/OS 1.11.0 rc1 has a number of limitations that will be resolved at GA time:</h3>
+<h5>DC/OS 1.11 Release Candidate 1 has a number of limitations that will be resolved at GA time.</h5>
 <ul>
-<li>Upgrades from 1.10 are not supported.</li>
+<li>DC/OS 1.11 only supports new installations.
+Upgrades from 1.10 are not supported.</li>
 <li>DC/OS 1.11 requires CLI version 0.6.x.
   <ul>
   <li><a href="/1.11/cli/uninstall/">Uninstall the existing CLI</a>.</li>